I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_vposversioninfo.md

 `ServicePackMinor`

 Specifies the minor version number of the latest Service Pack installed on the operating system.
 For example, for Service Pack 3, the minor version number is zero.

-`Size`

-Specifies the size, in bytes, of the VPOSVERSIONINFO structure.

 ## Remarks
 This structure is available in Windows XP and later.